nikhilvyas/SOAP/README.md

 # SOAP

-This is the official (preliminary) implementation of the SOAP optimizer in the paper [https://arxiv.org/abs/2409.11321](https://arxiv.org/abs/2409.11321).
+This is the official (preliminary) implementation of the SOAP optimizer from [SOAP: Improving and Stabilizing Shampoo using Adam](https://arxiv.org/abs/2409.11321).
 To use, copy the soap.py file to your codebase and use SOAP optimizer in the following fashion:

 ```
 from soap import SOAP